aceade/Fiptubat/README.md

 * How does cover affect combat?

 ### Weapon system
-Manages the low-level weapon physics, animations, etc.
+Manages the low-level weapon physics, animations, etc. Aiming will be free-form for player units; computer-controlled units will select form a list of visible units.

-**Open questions**
-* Should aiming be free-form, or based on selecting visible unit?
-* Can weapons suppress targets?
+Units may be able to suppress targets by means of dumping ammo into the targets' surroundings.

 ### Sound manager
 Manages music and environmental sounds.